What is Atrial Fibrillation?

 The reality is that AFib is a very serious condition that can dramatically increase your parent’s risk of a variety of health complications.
 If left untreated, this condition puts a person at twice the risk of heart-related death.
 These patients are also at five times the risk for stroke.
 Approximately 20 percent of those who suffer a stroke related to a clot are living with AFib.

-If you or an aging loved-one are considering elderly care in Grapevine, TX, please contact the caring staff at Custom Caregivers today.
+If you or an aging loved-one are considering home care in Frisco or the surrounding area, please contact the caring staff at Custom Caregivers today.
 Call us at (972) 702-7988.